 The 411 on Credit Repair

 Credit Repair companies, in short, are companies that promise to fix your credit for you.
-They claim that they have the magical power to remove negative information from your credit reports, thereby improving your credit scores and also making you 15% more physically attractive.
-J.K. about that last part.
-In reality, they do something that is both free and easy.
-Credit Repair companies’ sole function is very simple: they file lots and lots of “disputes” against information on your credit reports.
-That's all they do.
-In order to explain how completely absurd this is we have to have a little talk about what disputes are.
+They claim that they have the magical power to remove negative information from your credit reports, thereby improving your credit scores and making you 23% more physically attractive.
+J.K. about that second claim.

 Side Note: It’s easy to confuse Credit Repair with Debt Settlement companies.
 Debt Settlement companies do something much more complicated and alarming.
 We’ll talk about them in a separate article.